openhab/openhab-docs/_addons_bindings/zwave/doc/mcohome/mh8fcplus2_0_0.md

 ### Group 1: Lifeline

 The Lifeline association group reports device status to a hub and is not designed to control other devices directly.
 When using the Lineline group with a hub, in most cases, only the lifeline group will need to be configured and normally the hub will perform this automatically during the device initialisation.
-For sending temperature, working mode, etc. notifications
+For sending temperature, working mode, notifications, etc.

 Association group 1 supports 1 node.